annahosanna/To-Do/Thoughts/README.md

 # To-Do

 Ideas for things to do

 #### Realtime alerting

-* Add a Java tail implementation + Filter (grep kind of) + Slack client (raw or maybe Retrofit 2)
+- Done: Add a Java tail implementation + Filter (grep kind of) + Slack client (raw or maybe Retrofit 2)
-* Combine tail implementation with filter and Slack notifier from VPN notes project.
+- Done: Combine tail implementation with filter and Slack notifier from VPN notes project.
-* Push to cloudtrail -> cloudwatch event -> SNS -> Lambda (https json serialization) -> Splunk/Slack/Whatever
+- Done: Push to cloudtrail -> cloudwatch event -> SNS -> Lambda (https json serialization) -> Splunk/Slack/Whatever
-* Fliq or (Amazon equivalent) -> API Gateway -> Lambda (eg. a Graal microserivce framework) -> Whatever
+- Push a button to start your web app: Fliq or (Amazon equivalent) -> API Gateway -> Lambda (eg. a Graal microserivce framework) -> Whatever
-  1. Microservice is cross region
-  2. Keeps track of shared session state in DynamoDB (Perhaps using Spring Session?)
-* Some SLF4J notes

 #### Cross Region Session State Implementation

-  * Many of AWS session state recommendations are not cross region.
-Figure out how  to use something like DynamoDB.
+- Many of AWS session state recommendations are not cross region.
+Figure out how to use something like DynamoDB or Spring Sessions.

 #### Microservices and API Gateway and S3

-  * Might be fun to write some Lambdas to test with API gateway.
+- Might be fun to write some Lambdas to test with API gateway.
-  * Might be fun to write Vertx REST serice in an ECS or EKS container fronted by API Gateway
+- Might be fun to write Vertx REST serice in an ECS or EKS container fronted by API Gateway -

-  *
-##### Java Microservice frameworks with Graal (not Kotlin or Scala right now)
+##### Random notes: Java Microservice frameworks with Graal (not Kotlin or Scala right now - so they will work with Lambda)

 1. Vert.X
 2. Javalin
 3. SparkJava